Teleportation-based squeezer for bosonic cluster states: Introduction

 The second resource, required for efficient quantum computation with bosonic modes of light, encompasses the set of Gaussian operations necessary for the realization of the Clifford gates \cite{bartlett}.
 In the resource theory of non-Gaussianity \cite{walschaers}, Gaussian operations are considered to be `free', but in practical scenarios they have associated costs in the form of loss and added noise \cite{yoshikawa,kashiwazaki}.
 The quintessential example of such added noise can be found in quantum teleportation \cite{bennett,braunstein_kimble,braunstein_loock,furusawa} - the fundamental Gaussian channel representing the basic way to propagate a quantum state through the optical cluster.
 The complete set of Gaussian operations can be simplified to phase shift, displacement, beam splitter, and squeezing, which together can be used to create an arbitrary Gaussian operation \cite{braunstein_squeezing}.
 The first three of the four listed operations require only linear optics and can be readily incorporated in the cluster without incorporating significant losses \cite{larsen,asavanant}.
 The squeezing, however, is an active operation that needs to be realized either in an active medium \cite{andersen} and then injected into a cluster state, or by a measurement-induced procedure \cite{filip_marek} directly in a cluster state.
 In both cases, it is impossible to achieve infinite squeezing, which results in undesired decoherence.

 In this paper, we study several ways in which squeezing can be implemented as a part of the teleportation protocol in cluster-state architecture.
 We compare the different approaches and optimize over the free parameters of the circuits for several levels of finite resources and realistic imperfections.
 We evaluate the performance of the measurement-induced squeezing for Gaussian and non-Gaussian states, for which we study how their non-Gaussian nature diminishes during the protocol.
+We are focused on the non-Gaussian nature, rather than non-classicality of the states, because the squeezing operation is, in itself, non-classical.
+Non-classical states are those that cannot be expressed as mixtures of coherent states~\cite{mandel}, and squeezing does produce them.
+Measures of non-classicality based on the P-function do not yield relevant information; we use the Wigner function description instead.

 In Section \ref{sec:tel_sq}, we describe several ways to perform teleportation-based squeezing and use Heisenberg formalism to derive the formulas for noise added during the protocols and the expressions for characteristic and Wigner functions of the transformed states.
 We also discuss the metrics used for the evaluation of the test states - the vacuum and the single photon state.
 In Section \ref{sec:analysis}, we then show the numerical analysis results for the various protocols and test states, focusing on preserving non-Gaussian features of the transformed quantum states.
 Section \ref{sec:conclusion} then concludes the manuscript.